Capital punishment in Hungary

 Capital punishment was completely abolished in Hungary on 24 October 1990 by the Constitutional Court (Decision 23/1990).
-A month later on 1 December 1990 protocol No. 6 to the ECHR came into force.
+A month later on 1 December 1990, Protocol 6 to the ECHR came into force.
 Hungary later adopted the Second Optional Protocol to the ICCPR as well.
 The last condemned man to be executed, Ernő Vadász, was hanged for the crime of murder on 14 July 1988.
 In April 2015, following the murder of a woman in southern Hungary, Prime Minister Viktor Orbán suggested that Hungary must reinstate capital punishment.
-This statement caused a strong reaction by EU officials, and Orbán had to retract it as a result.
+This statement caused a strong reaction from EU officials, and Orbán had to retract as a result.
 The European Union holds a strong opposition against the death penalty in its relation to the Action Plan on Human Rights and Democracy.

 Suggestion of reintroducing the death penalty

 In that parliamentary debate on capital punishment Orbán stated that the EU attacked the implementation of real life prison sentences arguing against having habitual offenders being let back into society.
 The Civil Liberties Committee held a debate on Thursday, 7 May on how to take action with the suggestion of reintroducing the notion of capital punishment.
 The debate is discussed with Viktor Orbán on reintroducing the death penalty and it showed Orbán's views on abolishing capital punishment, he was upset with the verdict of allowing habitual offenders back into society.
 In April 2015, following the murder of a woman in southern Hungary, Prime Minister Orbán suggested that Hungary must reinstate capital punishment.
 This statement caused a strong reaction by EU officials, and Orbán had to retract it as a result.

 Mi Hazánk Mozgalom is the largest party in Hungary calling for the reintroducing of the death penalty.

 Jobbik have previously promised to restore the death penalty if they come to power as late as 2015.